SaiSuneelBondada/Modus_ETP_Assignment_by_Suneel/README.md

 **Routing & Networking:**
 - Azure Application Gateway with WAF for secure traffic routing
 - NGINX Ingress for path-based routing and load balancing

 ---

+## 🗒 7.
+High Availability & Fault Tolerance

+- AKS cluster exists and ready to use.

+---